raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 #### Quick start

+Preparations:
-* checkout from git with your favourite tool or cmd.
+* Checkout from git with your favourite tool or cmd.
 For those who are new, I would recommand usage of Eclipse Git, Webstorm or Tortoise Git
-* open your command line tool
+* Open your command line tool
 * cd to the project folder "backbone.js-jquerymobile-boilerplate-template"
-* download and install [node.js](http://nodejs.org/) for your os system and run in your project folder:
+* Download and install [node.js](http://nodejs.org/) for your os system and run in your project folder:
 * npm install -g grunt            ( installs grunt command line tool)
 * npm install -g bbb              ( is a grunt addon, which offers backbone templates and task collections like grunt-contrib)
 * npm install grunt-contrib       ( needed to install not global, because you'll need the newest version)

+On development:
 * bbb handlebars                  ( precompiles templates to javascript functions)
 * bbb server                      ( runs server on your local machine in development mode)
 * go to http://localhost:8000